sweharris/Alexa-Smart-Home-VirtualButtons/install/README.md

 * Create function.
 * Author from Scratch
   * For the function name I, again picked "Smart_Home_Virtual_Buttons"
-  * For the runtime select "go 1.x"
+  * For the runtime select "Provide your own bootstrap on Amazon Linux 2"
+  * Architecture should be "x86_64"
   * For the default execution role select the one we created earlier (which I called "Smart_Home_Virtual_Buttons"; consistency is nice!)
   * Click on Create Function

 * Now take note the ARN.
 This is what we need to plug into the Alexa Skill
 * Click on the "Upload from" and upload the `lambda.zip` file.
+* In the "Runtime settings" click on "edit"
+  * ensure the Runtime is set to "Custom runtime for Amazon Linux 2"
-  * In the "Runtime settings" click on "edit" and then change the "Handle" value to "main".<br>This is the name of the program inside the zip file we just uploaded.
+  * ensure the "Handle" value to "bootstrap" (this may not be necessary, but better safe...).<br>This is the name of the program inside the zip file we just uploaded.
   * Save that

 * Click on the "Configuration" tab